 The Center for Sustainable Climate Solutions and Mennonite Creation Care Network have partnered to offer retreats for pastors concerned about climate change.
-Retreats are free to Anabaptist-related pastors; others pay $225.
+Retreats are free to Anabaptist-related pastors and their guests; others pay $150.
 This includes meals and lodging.
 If you are interested in having a retreat in your area or have questions, contact Doug Kaufman.

 Who Cares About Climate Change?